Last updated 20 May 2020

 Merits and/or judicial review are generally available in relation to a migration decision.
-The Migration and Refugee Division (MRD) of the Administrative Appeals Tribunal (AAT) is most commonly accessed for merits review.
+The Administrative Appeals Tribunal’s (AAT) Migration and Refugee Division (MRD) has power to engage in merits review of decisions.
 The AAT’s General Division also has jurisdiction in some migration matters such as character cancellation, business visa cancellation, decisions not to revoke a mandatory cancellation, citizenship refusals and cancellations.

 Migration review hearings

-The migration hearings within the MRD must generally take oral evidence in public, prepare a written decision with reasons, but is not required to publically publish its decisions unless a decision is of particular interest.
-However, the MRD is still obliged to provide a mechanism of review that is fair, just, economical, informal and quick (s 353 Migration Act 1958 (Cth) (Migration Act)).
+The migration hearings within the MRD must generally take oral evidence in public and prepare a written decision with reasons, but is not required to publicly publish its decisions unless a decision is of particular interest.

-An application for review must be lodged at the MRD on the approved form and with a fee of $1673.
+An application for review must be lodged at the MRD on the approved form and with a fee of $1764.
+Applications can be lodged online, by hand, post or fax.
 Part of this fee can be waived by the registrar or authorised tribunal officer of the MRD if an applicant can show severe financial hardship.
-If the MRD sets aside or varies the Department of Immigration and Border Protection (DIBP) decision, an applicant is entitled to a refund of half of the MRD fee.
-Applications can be lodged online, by hand, post or fax.
+If the MRD remits, sets aside or varies the Department of Home Affairs (DHA) decision, an applicant is entitled to a refund of half of the MRD fee.

-An application for review, together with the appropriate fee, must be received at the MRD before it can be regarded as lodged (regs 4.02, 4.11 Migration Regulations 1994 (Cth) (Migration Regulations)).
+An application for review, together with the appropriate fee, must be received at the MRD before it can be regarded as lodged.

 - 21 days for onshore visas

 The classes of visas in which there is a right of review are set out in ss 338 and 347 of the Migration Act and reg 4.02 of the Migration Regulations.
-With the exception of onshore refugee status decisions, and decisions subject to review to the AAT, the basic rule is that most onshore decisions refusing to grant or cancelling visas will be reviewable, but only the visa applicant/holder may apply for review.
+The basic rule is that most onshore decisions refusing to grant or cancelling visas will be reviewable, but only the visa applicant/holder may apply for review.

 This is a complex and time-critical area and practitioners should carefully check the relevant law.

-Where a person is in immigration detention because of the refusal or cancellation of a bridging visa and lodges an application for review in relation to that refusal or cancellation, MRD must make its decision within seven working days unless, with the applicant’s agreement, this period is extended (s 367 Migration Act, reg 4.27 Migration Regulations).
+Where a person is in immigration detention because of the refusal or cancellation of a bridging visa and lodges an application for review in relation to that refusal or cancellation, the MRD must make its decision within seven working days unless, with the applicant’s agreement, this period is extended.
 In other matters, cases are prioritised for hearing according to published guidelines, and statistics that provide indications of likely MRD case finalisation are available on the AAT website.